Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Perturbation theory approximation of the spherical-spheroidal mixing coefficients

 \section{Perturbation theory approximation of the spherical-spheroidal mixing coefficients}

-Perturbation theory arguments may be used to estimate the spherical-spheroidal mixing coefficients (\ceqn{sigma-scale}).
+Perturbation theory arguments may be used to estimate the spherical-spheroidal mixing coefficients.
 The preamble to these arguments is largely insensitive to the details of the problem at hand; however, they are useful for the efficient clarification of the matter.
-In this section, we will use linear and beyond linear order perturbation theory to derive \eqn{sigma-scale},
+In this section, we will use beyond linear order perturbation theory to derive \eqn{M3},

-Relative to \eqn{sigma-scale}, in \eqn{apx-sigma-scale} we have labeled the oblateness as $\gamma$ rather than $\gamma_\lmn$ as the statement hold regardless of whether the spheroidal oblateness is fixed with respect to physical indices.
-For consistency, we have noted that $\M=m$ is required for nonzero mixing coefficients, and thereby chosen to label $\sigma$ with only $\L$ and $\ell$.
-Without loss of generality we will consider both $m$ and $s$ fixed, and label the harmonics with only its polar index.
-For example, $\ket{Y_\A}$ represents a spherical harmonic of $s$ and $m$ with polar index $\A$.
+Relative to \eqn{M3}, in \eqn{apx-sigma-scale} we have labeled the oblateness as $\gamma$ rather than $\gamma_\lmn$ as the statement hold regardless of whether the spheroidal oblateness is fixed with respect to physical indices.
+Here, we have chosen to define $p=|\lp-\l|$, making \eqn{M3}'s $\lp=\l \pm p$.
+Without loss of generality we will continue to consider both $m$ and $s$ fixed.
+We will at times find it useful to use alternative notation for the polar index $\l$.
+For example, $\ket{Y_\A}$ represents a spherical harmonic where $\l=\L$.
 We begin by framing the general perturbative problem as a kind of recursion relation.
-We then use the specific nature of the the spheroidal potential to show that each perturbative order depends on the absolute difference $|\L-\ell|$.
-Let the zero oblateness spheroidal operator be $\Lo$, and the perturbing potential be
+We then use the specific nature of the spheroidal potential to show that each perturbative order depends on the absolute difference $|\lp-\ell|$.
+Let the zero oblateness spheroidal operator be $\Lo$~(i.e.\ \ceqn{LSc} with $\gamma=0$), and the perturbing potential be

-In \eqn{eq:AV} we deliberately neglect the full potential's $\gamma u^2$ term as, at every perturbative order, it introduces higher order terms which are peripheral to our end goal.
-From this approximate perspective, the spheroidal harmonics are eigenfunctions of the operator
+In \eqn{eq:AV} we deliberately neglect the full potential's $\gamma u^2$ term as, at every perturbative order, it introduces higher order terms which are peripheral to our final approximation (i.e.\ including the $\gamma u^2$ term produces contributions that decay in $p$ at least as fast as \ceqn{apx-sigma-scale}).
+From this perspective, the spheroidal harmonics are eigenfunctions of the operator

-and the spherical harmonics of eigenfunctions of $\Lo$~(\ceqn{LS3}).
+and the spherical harmonics of eigenfunctions of $\Lo$.
 Using kets to represent the harmonics, the eigen relationships are

-Towards \eqn{apx-sigma-scale}, our first choice in representing $\ket{S_\ell}$ is a non-perturbative one.
-The completeness of the spherical harmonics as well as the natural reduction of the spheroidals to the sphericals when $\gamma=0$ mean that a good ansatz for $\ket{S_\ell}$ is
+Towards \eqn{apx-sigma-scale}, our first choice in representing $\ket{S_\lm}$ is a non-perturbative one.
+The completeness of the spherical harmonics as well as the natural reduction of the spheroidals to the sphericals when $\gamma=0$ mean that a good ansatz for $\ket{S_\lm}$ is

-where $\sjk$ is the spherical spheroidal mixing coefficient of interest, $\sjk=\brak{Y_{\L}}{S_\ell}$.
+where $\sjk$ is the spherical spheroidal mixing coefficient of interest, $\sjk=\brak{Y_{\lpm}}{S_\lm}$.
 Using \eqn{eq:A0} to apply this ansatz to \eqn{eq:A1} gives